Archives: Metrc Partners

 TRAINING VIDEOS

-Metrc is the Medical Marijuana (Cannabis/Marijuana) Seed-to-Sale Tracking System for the regulation of legalized medical marijuana, including the ability to track patients purchases against the control limits and to record any adverse reactions to the medicine (product), including RFID Unique Identifiers integrated inside the Metrc software.
-For this project, we subcontracted with Complia (provided by NIC) for licensing of facilities and industry employees (including badges and print/mail).
+Metrc is the Medical Marijuana and Adult-Use (Cannabis/Marijuana) Seed-to-Sale Tracking System for the regulation of legalized marijuana market, with the ability to track patients purchases against the control limits and to record any adverse reactions to the medicine (product) and including RFID Unique Identifiers integrated inside the Metrc software.
+For this project, Metrc subcontracted with Complia (provided by NIC) for licensing of facilities and industry employees (including badges and print/mail).

 MARYLAND GREETS YOU

-On behalf of the Maryland Medical Cannabis Commission (MMCC), I welcome you to the Metrc LLC Marijuana Enforcement Tracking Regulation and Compliance system (Metrc) site.
+On behalf of the Maryland Cannabis Administration (MCA), we welcome you to the Metrc LLC Marijuana Enforcement Tracking Regulation and Compliance system (Metrc) site.
 This system is essential for public health and public safety.

-Metrc LLC’s tracking system is an integral part of the MMCC’s responsibility to ensure that medical cannabis and products will be safely monitored prior to sale throughout the State of Maryland.
-Every MMCC licensee is required to participate in the state wide tracking system program.
+Metrc LLC’s tracking system is an integral part of the MCA’s responsibility to ensure that medical and adult-use cannabis products will be safely monitored prior to sale throughout the State of Maryland.
+Every MCA licensee is required to participate in the state wide tracking system program.

 Metrc LLC is responsible for implementation of the technical and operational components of the tracking system.
-The MMCC is responsible for overall program management, compliance and enforcement of the statutory and regulatory state framework of the medical cannabis program.
+The MCA is responsible for overall program management, compliance and enforcement of the statutory and regulatory state framework of Maryland’s cannabis program.
 Metrc LLC will provide licensees with training sessions, webinars and instructions to facilitate a thorough understanding of the process and functionality.
-Prospective licensees will be required to take and pass a knowledge-based test of the Metrc system and comply with all of Maryland’s regulatory requirements prior to MMCC issuing any licenses.
+Prospective licensees will be required to take and pass a knowledge-based test of the Metrc system and comply with all of Maryland’s regulatory requirements prior to MCA issuing any licenses.

-We encourage you to use the information and tools found here and on the MMCC website to become successful industry licensees in this newly established market.
+We encourage you to use the information and tools found here and on the MCA website to become successful industry licensees in this newly established market.
 We look forward to working with you.

 EVENTS LOGGED